Learning mindfulness meditation for beginners doesn’t have to be difficult.

 Mindfulness meditation can help to reduce depression and anxiety.
 Both of which contribute to poor mental health.
-Recent mindful meditation research has shown that mindfulness meditation can help to reduce depression in teens.
-Which is exactly why organizations such as this one exist.
+Recent mindful meditation research has shown that mindfulness meditation can even help reduce depression.
+Which is exactly why organizations such as Mindfulness in Schools exist.

 Practicing mindfulness meditation and depression alleviation are linked.